vzamov/closechatchannels/README.md

     - Constants for delay time between API calls (`delaytime`) and the number of channels fetched per page (`pagesize`) are established.

 2. **Proxy Sessions**:
-    - The `fetchProxySessions` function fetches all proxy sessions and filters out those that are closed.
+    - The `fetchProxySessions` function fetches all proxy sessions and filters out those that are already closed.
     - The `closeProxySession` function closes a specific proxy session given its session SID.
     - The `closeAllOpenProxySessions` function closes all the currently open proxy sessions.

 3. **Chat Channel Management**:
-    - The `fetchActiveChats` function fetches chat channels that have the status `ACTIVE` and not `INACTIVE`.
-It saves these chats, along with open proxy sessions, to an `Output.txt` file.
+    - The `fetchActiveChats` function fetches chat channels that have the status `ACTIVE` and not marked as `closed`.
+It saves these chats, along with their open proxy sessions, to an `Output.txt` file.
-    - The `markChatInactive` function marks a specific chat as `INACTIVE` and if it has an associated proxy session, that session is closed.
+    - The `markChatClosed` function marks a specific chat as `CLOSED` and if it has an associated proxy session, that session is also closed.
-    - The `processChats` function processes each chat fetched, marking it as `INACTIVE`.
+    - The `processChats` function processes each chat fetched, marking it as `CLOSED`.

 4. **Execution**:
     - The script starts its execution with the `start` function which does two main tasks:
         1. Fetch all `ACTIVE` chats.
         2. Close all open proxy sessions.

-In essence, the code fetches chat channels that are active, marks them as inactive, and closes any associated proxy sessions.
+In essence, the code fetches chat channels that are active, marks them as closed, and closes any associated proxy sessions.
 The results (active chats and proxy sessions) are saved to a file named `Output.txt`.
-If you use this code, it will be able to get the chat channels that aren't closed and subsequently mark them as closed.
+If you use this code, it will identify the chat channels that aren't closed and subsequently mark them as closed.

 To test or use the provided code, follow these steps: